shellbot/Advanced-Custom-Tooltips/README.txt

 The number shown where you see XX in the above example is your ID.

+= Can I have transparent background tooltips? =

+Yep!
+Just type in a custom background color using RGBA.
+See [this knowledgebase article](http://codebyshellbot.com/knowledgebase/transparency-in-tooltips/ "Transparent background tooltips") for help.

 == Changelog ==

 = 1.0.1 =